The sex trafficking of children and adults is a heinous crime.

 The documentary “I AM JANE DOE” chronicles the epic battle that several American mothers are waging on behalf of their middle-school daughters, victims of sex-trafficking on Backpage.com, the adult classifieds section that for years was part of the Village Voice.
 Reminiscent of Erin Brockovich and Karen Silkwood, these mothers have stood up on behalf of thousands of other mothers, fighting back and refusing to take no for an answer.

+This film is currently on Netflix!
 View the I AM JANE DOE trailer on Vimeo.

 Report Suspected Sex Trafficking